 - Kim Fritz, ANR Extension Program Assistant: Kim.Fritz@gwinnettcounty.com

 The UGA plant disease lab is now open for homeowner and commercial assistance.
 Please call or email one of the above experts for specific instructions on how to submit samples remotely.

 Please contact us at 678.377.4010, or one of the above emails, for all other horticultural questions.
 Thank you for your patience and understanding.

 About UGA Extension Gwinnett

 UGA Extension Gwinnett County offers educational programs in the areas of horticulture and agriculture, food safety and nutrition, and leadership and citizenship for youth.
 UGA Extension operates through a unique partnership with Gwinnett County, the University of Georgia, the State of Georgia and the U.S. Department of Agriculture.
-Backed up by specialists and a network of resources, Extension Agents have been on the job in Georgia since 1914.
+Backed by specialists and a network of resources, Extension Agents have been on the job in Georgia since 1914.

 Our mission is to extend lifelong learning to Georgia citizens through unbiased, research-based education in agriculture, the environment, communities, youth and families.
-UGA Extension Gwinnett County offers educational programs in the areas of horticulture and agriculture, food safety and nutrition, and leadership and citizenship for youth.

 Local Soil Inoculant Soybeans, or edamame, contain more protein than almost any other cereal or grain crop, so UGA researchers tested a local, organic soybean growing technique that could be implemented globally.